Click here to view our Competition Guidelines which explain how our events are organized and run.

 To earn points toward a CVOTC Season Championship Award a rider must:

-be a paid member of AMA and CVOTC.
+- Be a paid member of AMA

-compete in ½ of the total season events plus one, i.e. ½ the number of events + 1, rounded down to a whole number.
+- Compete in ½ of the total season events plus one, i.e. ½ the number of events + 1, rounded down to a whole number.
 It is required that events be completed, i.e. not DNS or DNF.

 Points towards year-end standings are awarded based on an event finish: